-Scottish star Alex Grove has been one of the key performers at Worcester Warriors over the last few seasons with a number of match winning displays.
+Scottish star Alex Grove has been one of the key performers at Worcester Warriors over the last few seasons and became a club centurion in December 2012.

-A product of the Warriors Academy system, Grove a former pupil of Rugby School who represented Scotland at Under 18s, 19s and 20s before his big breakthrough onto the international stage.
+A product of the Warriors Academy system, the former Rugby School pupil represented Scotland at Under 18s, 19s and 20s before his big breakthrough onto the international stage.